Are There Jobs In Ambitious Climate Action?

 But are the foundations of this plan on solid scientific ground?
 Yes, say Ira’s guests, political scientist Leah Stokes and energy systems engineer Sally Benson.
 Stokes and Benson run through Biden’s proposals, explaining what’s ambitious, what’s pragmatic, and what people might show up to vote for.

 Invest in quality science journalism by making a donation to Science Friday.

-Leah Stokes is an assistant professor of Political Science at University of California-Santa Barbara in Santa Barbara, California.
+Leah Stokes is an associate professor of Political Science and the host of the A Matter of Degrees podcast at the University of California-Santa Barbara in Santa Barbara, California.

 Sally Benson is a professor of Energy Resources Engineering and Co-Director of the Precourt Institute for Energy in the Stanford University School of Earth, Energy and Environmental Sciences in Stanford, California.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.

 While the Democratic delegates have yet to formally vote, it seems clear that Vise President Joe Biden will contend for the presidency this fall.
 And earlier this month, Biden made it clear that he means to make climate change a meaningful part of his platform.
 This is what he said.
 A two trillion dollar plan that banks on millions of jobs to be found in green infrastructure, clean energy, and resilience against disaster, a zero emissions electrical grid by 2035, and a net neutral economy in its entirety by 2050.
 Even climate candidate Jay Inslee, whose sole campaign issue was combating climate change, is singing Biden’s praises.